derivative-maker/package_parser/README.md

 ## Setup
 In order for it to work, Ruby 3 must be installed.
 Also, you must have the respective kicksecure or whonix package repository.

 1. Install Ruby.
 You can use apt-get, rbenv, RVM, or asdf to do this.
-The repo author prefers rbenv.
+The repo author prefers asdf.
 2. Download the packages repository

 ```